 The share awards were allotted to participants free of charge and entitle the holder to shares in Oncopeptides.
 The share awards are subject to performance-based vesting, based on the performance of Oncopeptides' share price during the period from the allotment date up to and including the third anniversary day calculated from the allotment date.
 The share price's performance will be measured as the volume-weighted average price of the company's share 10 trading days immediately after the allotment date and 10 trading days immediately before the final vesting date.
-If Oncopeptides' share price has then increased by over 60 percent, 100 percent of the share awards will be vested, and if the share price has increased by 20 percent, 33 percent of the share awards will be vested in a linear manner.
+If Oncopeptides' share price has then increased by over 60 percent, 100 percent of the share awards will be vested, and if the share price has increased by 20 percent, 33 percent of the share awards will be vested.
+In the event of an increase in the share price by 20 to 60 percent, the share awards will be vested in a linear manner.
 If the share price increases by less than 20 percent, there will be no vesting.
 Each vested share award entitles the holder to obtain one share in Oncopeptides free of charge, provided that the holder, is still employed at Oncopeptides on the final vesting date.
 In certain customary exceptional cases, vesting is possible even if the participant is no longer employed at Oncopeptides on the final vesting date.